 - All pupils are registered in their Boarding Houses at meal times.
-Matrons record absences for pastoral reasons on the central computer system, SIMS.
-The administration office records absences for academic reasons on the same system. - The register is taken during each lesson during the day and absences are registered on SIMS. - The SIMS register is checked by the Second Master's office. - The register is taken during extra-curricular sporting activities for JP and MP.
-Absences are recorded by the Sports department on SIMS. - In the evenings, the register is taken before Toytime (prep), at Preces (notices at 2100/2115) and again before bed. - In unscheduled hours such as weekends pupils must inform their Housemaster, or his representative, of the reason for their absence and sign out on the register.
+Matrons record absences for pastoral reasons on the central computer system, iSAMS.
+The administration office records absences for academic reasons on the same system.
+Day pupils are also registered in their boarding houses. - The register is taken during each lesson during the day and absences are registered on iSAMS. - The iSAMS register is checked by the Second Master's office. - The register is taken during extra-curricular sporting activities.
+Absences are recorded on SOCS. - In the evenings, the register is taken before Toytime (prep), at Preces (notices at 2100/2115) and again before bed. - In unscheduled hours such as weekends pupils must inform their Housemaster, or his representative, of the reason for their absence and sign out on the register.
 They must sign in again on their return.
-Parents should use the AdPortas system for Sunday signout. - Unauthorised absences are reported to the School Office during the academic day and Housemasters at other times. - Parents needing to take a pupil out of school during scheduled hours must seek and obtain permission in writing from the Second Master.
+Parents should use the Microsoft Forms system for Sunday sign-out. - Day pupils and their parents complete a Weekly Whereabouts Form indicating when the pupils are staying past tea time on a weekday and whether they will be in school on a Saturday evening/Sunday.
+Day pupils sign in and out of their boarding houses at the beginning and end of their school day. - Unauthorised absences are reported to the School Office during the academic day and Housemasters at other times. - Parents needing to take a pupil out of school during scheduled hours must seek and obtain permission in writing from the Undermaster.